dieguit/DeliverGames-Admin/README.md

 # DeliverGames-admin
 Administration tool for Deliver Games.
-It will provide an environment for the API (with database), server and dashboard app.
+It will provide an environment for the API server and dashboard app.

 ## To run / develop:
 Check for docker and docker-compose